choptop84/abyssbox-source/README.md

 # Step 1.)
 Setup!

-Before we compile we need two things:
+Before we compile we need three things:
 Node.js, which can be found here: (https://nodejs.org/en), The reccomended version is suggested as it's what I used to compile AbyssBox,

-You'll also need npm, which can be found here: (https://www.npmjs.com/get-npm) Though if you want to do it simple, you can always go straight to the github page for it: (https://github.com/npm/documentation)
+The second thing you'll need is npm, which can be found here: (https://www.npmjs.com/get-npm) Though if you want to do it simple, you can always go straight to the github page for it: (https://github.com/npm/documentation)

-You'll also need git, which can be found here: (https://gitforwindows.org/)
+The third thing you'll also need is called git, which can be found here: (https://gitforwindows.org/)

 If you've installed Git and Node.Js and you extracted the zip file for the source code of npm (if that's what you did), Then it's time for the next step!